tweepy/tweepy/docs/auth_tutorial.rst

    except tweepy.TweepError:
        print 'Error!
 Failed to get access token.'

+Alternatively, to create the tokens you can go on your app page, click on Keys and Access Tokens, then scroll down the page and click on "Create my access Tokens".
+You will now see your Access Token and Access Token Secret.

 It is a good idea to save the access token for later use.
 You do not need to re-fetch it each time.
 Twitter currently does not expire the tokens, so the only time it would ever go invalid is if the user